itaybou/AWS-Cloud-OCR-Parser-Java/README.md

 ## Instructions

-1.Inside the project directory compile the project using the command : "mvn package".
+1. Inside the project directory compile the project using the command : "mvn package".

-2.Create in the project target directory file named "iam_arn.txt" .
+2. Create in the project target directory file named "iam_arn.txt" .

-3.Put your Instance Profile ARN of the created role from the setup instructions inside the "iam_arn.txt" file.
+3. Put your Instance Profile ARN of the created role from the setup instructions inside the "iam_arn.txt" file.

-3.Make sure your input text file located in the project target directory.
+4. Make sure your input text file located in the project target directory.

-4.The application should be run as follows:
+5. The application should be run as follows:
 	"java -jar local.jar <inputFileName> <outputFileName> <n>" if you want to terminate the manager:
 	"java -jar local.jar <inputFileName> <outputFileName> <n> terminate"